Rigorous e-safety policies and procedures are essential to safeguarding children online.

 Policies should demonstrate good and safe internet practice for staff and pupils, and should link to existing policies around behaviour, anti-bullying and safeguarding.
 Acceptable Use Policies should establish expected behaviour and be understood by young people, parents and staff.
 Policies should be reviewed regularly and informed by young people, parents and staff.

-Childnet's 2007 Cyberbullying Guidance, commissioned by the Department for Children, Schools and Families, shows schools how to embed cyberbullying in their anti-bullying work.
+Childnet's 2016 Cyberbullying Guidance, funded by the Government Equalities Office and European Union, shows schools how to embed cyberbullying in their anti-bullying work.

 The Department for Education's revisions to the statutory guidance on Keeping children safe in education came into effect on the 5 September 2016.
 This outlines the responsibilities that schools and colleges have in safeguarding children, including a requirement to ensure appropriate levels of filtering and monitoring are in place.
 We have a guide to help schools establish what 'appropriate levels' are and how to meet them.